openfunds: a global standard for the characterisation of investment funds

 Likewise, the current fields often leave room for interpretation.
 This results in inefficiencies, errors and ambiguities requiring reconciliation between fund providers and their distribution partners.
 Incomplete, ambiguous or erroneous fund data can have serious results which could negatively affect investors – they may choose not to invest in the fund.

-The goal of the openfunds standard is to improve efficiency by eliminating potential sources of error and ambiguity during fund data interchange. openfunds does this by providing a common, normalised standard which improves and facilitates the processing and exchange of fund data between fund houses and fund distributors.
+The goal of the openfunds standard is to improve efficiency by eliminating potential sources of error and ambiguity during fund data interchange. openfunds does this by providing a common, normalised standard for fund characterisation which improves and facilitates the processing and exchange of fund data between fund houses and fund distributors.
 Investors ultimately benefit from increased transparency, reliability and improved ability to evaluate and compare investment funds.

-The heart of openfunds: data-identifiers
+The heart of openfunds: OF-identifiers

 - Field Tags: Each openfund field may be tagged with one or more field tags like “Purchase Information”, “Taxes”, “KID” etc. With these it is possible to filter out all fields that are related to one topic with ease.